| 26

 I)

+Put it Online.
 Don't go with virtual hosting - go with a stand alone ip.

 Make sure the site is "crawlable" by a spider.
 All pages should